Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 If you check everything and the unit still shows a red light, it might be a serious factory defect, especially when it is new.

 Sometimes the red light on the humidifier will go off and come on soon again.
-The most likely cause for this is filling the tank to the brim with water.
+The most likely cause of this is filling the tank to the brim with water.

 It is always best to fill the tank to about ¾ of its capacity.
 That way, you not only prevent the red light from coming on, but it also stops the unit from spilling on the floor or the table.